ChainSafe/forest-iac/forest-node/README.md

 - Basic digitalocean knowledge

 In order to implement the infrastructure, run the following:
-- Create `ssh-key` and store the fingerprinbt for use in the next step.
+- Create `ssh-key` and store the fingerprint for use in the next step.
 - In order to fully explore the IAC functionalities, it is required to have a `*.tfvars` file.
 This will be in conjunction with the variables specified in `varaible.tf`.
 The format for the `terraform.tfvars` file is shown below:
     ```
     image = "docker-20-04"